Home

 Subsequently, Anderson, along with Dennis Wingo, shifted interest to Orbital Recovery, which is developing a space tug for docking with and maintaining comsats that have run out of station-keeping fuel.

-MirCorp is also involved with the Xero company that is planning to offer zero-gravity experiences on an airliner flying parabolic flights out of northern Sweden.
+MirCorp also became involved with the Xero company that planned to offer zero-gravity experiences on an airliner flying parabolic flights out of northern Sweden.

 Anderson in 2005 was arrested for tax invasion.
-The status of MirCorp isn't known.
+The MirCorp company no longer exists but the site MirCorp.org provides the history of the company.

 Dennis Tito first worked with MirCorp to go to Mir and undergo the Cosmonaut training program.
 After Mir was deorbited, MirCorp continued to facilitate his dealings with the Russian agencies, although Space Adventures became the primary agent.

-(Walt Anderson, the billionaire investor in MirCorp, later wrote an angry letter to Aviation Week disputing the level of Space Adventures involvement.)
+Walt Anderson, the billionaire investor in MirCorp, once wrote an angry letter to Aviation Week disputing the level of Space Adventures involvement in initiating Tito's flight.

 Space Buffs Attempt to Make Their Mir Tourist Venture Fly - Wall Street Journal - June.16.2000 - This was the first article to reveal the plans by Tito pay the Russians for a ride to Mir.
 MirCorp was his liason with the Russians.
 When Mir was deorbited he changed his destination to the ISS.